 Get a copy from the town hall of the town/city you were married or resided in.
 Please note that the certificate from the church is not a valid document to file for divorce in Massachusetts.

-4. Write your spouse a letter indicating that you would like to resolve the matter amicably.
+Write the letter indicating that you would like to resolve the matter amicably.

 Draft the agreement encompassing all of the terms that you agreed upon.
 The court must review the agreement and approve it as “fair and reasonable” and may be rejected by the judge if there are any missing terms or the court deems it unfair.
 Some judges routinely reject agreements, so it is important to have it carefully written.

-6. If you have children (minor child under the age of 18 years old at the time of filing), BOTH parties MUST attend a Parent Education Class.
+If you have children (minor child under the age of 18 years old at the time of filing), BOTH parties MUST attend a Parent Education Class.
 The court will NOT assign a court date until this is completed.
 Buyer Beware – There are many Parent Education Classes available to take online, however these are NOT valid in Massachusetts.
 Only sign-up with the approved live programs on the court’s website.

 Complete all of the forms to file for an uncontested divorce in Massachusetts.

 - A filing fee of around $215.00 – $220 (Payable to “Your Probate Court”.
 Bank check or money order is required.
 No personal checks are accepted.)

 - A certified copy of your marriage certificate – You must get this from the town/city where you were married.